 “The most important thing a bike fit will do is make you more comfortable” stresses Collins.
 “If you can sacrifice a 5% loss in aerodynamics in order to be 5% more comfortable, that will translate off the bike and into your run.”
 Contrary to popular belief, aerodynamics are not the most important thing for triathlon specific fit, although important, are really secondary to a comfortable position.

-Optimising your ergonomics gives you the best chance at riding a better split, as that niggling pain in your [insert body part here] can likely eliminated with a bike fit.
+Optimising your ergonomics gives you the best chance at riding a better split, as that niggling pains experienced when riding can likely eliminated with a bike fit.
 Ideally the fit results in an aero position that you can stay in for longer so that you can maintain that position comfortably, whether it is a sprint distance or full Ironman.

 Related Reading: Not totally savvy on the different Tri formats?
 See our Triathlon Formats Explained